WHEN IS THE BEST TIME TO VISIT the Northern Territory?

 The Dry Season

 Visiting in the dry season is much more comfortable.
 Average daytime temperatures range from 20°C to 35°C (68°F to 95°F).
-Humidity drops down to 20-30%,and the rain all but disappears.
+Humidity drops to 20-30%,and the rain all but disappears.

+Does the Northern Territory experience monsoons or cyclones, and when do they usually occur?
 The top end can see both monsoons and cyclones during the wet season (November to April).
 Monsoons bring heavy rainfall and can lead to flooding, while cyclones can bring strong winds and storm surges.

 Weather in the Red Centre